sebastian-mora/ruse_website/blogs/aws-sso-phishing/index.md

 I find this method highly impactful for the following reasons.

-- Environment Context: high impact services and sensitive data.
+- Environment Context: high-impact services and sensitive data.
 - Limited user interaction.
 - Relatively trusted sources and domains.
 - Difficult to detect and harder to triage.